NovaNix/BoltEngine/README.md

+# Note: Bolt Engine may not work properly, and is not currently being maintained.
+Please view Rune Engine instead.
 # Bolt Engine
 Bolt Engine is a simple 2D Videogame Engine built using Java, and utilizes LWJGL 3
 The engine seeks to reduce the code needed to do tasks such as Rendering, Collision Detection, Physics, Audio, and more